Skip navigation

 Having graduated as an engineer in biological sciences, with a Masters in cellular nutrition and a PhD in sociology, I am a lifelong researcher.
 As a social scientist, I have expertise in marginalisation, welfare and wellbeing.
 My work focuses on understanding processes of engagement for groups which are often deemed ‘hard to reach’ or in situations of social or health precarity.
 I have expertise in a number of research methodologies and I am particularly known for my innovative work in realist approaches to research.

-I am Director of the Centre for Health and Social Equity; and deputy lead for the theme of Health Inequalities and Marginalised Communities of the NIHR North East North Cumbria Applied Research Collaboration (https://arc-nenc.nihr.ac.uk/).
+I am founding Director of the Centre for Health and Social Equity; and social justice lead for the NIHR North East North Cumbria Applied Research Collaboration (https://arc-nenc.nihr.ac.uk/).

 Monique Lhussier